Stable categories of Cohen-Macaulay modules and cluster categories: Introduction

 In this case the stable category $\underline{\CM}(R)$ is equivalent to the mesh category $M(\overline{Q})$ of the Auslander-Reiten quiver of $\underline{\CM}(R)$, which is the double $\overline{Q}$ of a Dynkin quiver $Q$ \cite{Rei87,RV89}.
 On the other hand, $M(\overline{Q})$ is equivalent to the 1-cluster category $\Cc_1(kQ)$ of $Q$, i.e. the orbit category $\Db(kQ)/\tau$ of the derived category $\Db(kQ)$ by the action of $\tau$.
 Hence we can deduce an equivalence

-One of the aims of this paper is to prove this type of equivalence for a more general class of quotient singularities.
-Some crucial observations in the above setting are the following: \begin{itemize} \item \cite{Her78,Aus86} $R$ is representation-finite in the sense that there are only finitely many indecomposable Cohen-Macaulay modules.
-More precisely $\CM(R)=\add S$ holds. \item \cite{Aus86} The Auslander algebra $\End_R(S)$ is isomorphic to the skew group algebra $S*G$.
-In particular, the AR quiver of $\CM(\hat{R})$ (where $\hat{R}$ is the completion of the algebra $R$) is isomorphic to the McKay quiver of $G$, which is the double of an extended Dynkin quiver $\widetilde{Q}$.
-(Note that in this case one has an equivalence between the stable categories $\underline{\CM}(R)\simeq\underline{\CM}(\hat{R})$) \item \cite{Rei87,RV89,BSW10} $S*G$ is Morita-equivalent to the preprojective algebra $\Pi$ of $\widetilde{Q}$.
+which is in fact a triangle equivalence (see Remark~\ref{in fact triangle}).
+One of the aims of this paper is to prove this type of triangle equivalences for a more general class of quotient singularities.

+Some crucial observations in the above setting are the following, where $\hat{R}$ and $\hat{S}$ are the completions of $R$ and $S$ at the origin respectively: \begin{itemize} \item \cite{Her78,Aus86} We have $\CM(R)=\add S$ and $\CM(\hat{R})=\add\hat{S}$.
+In particular $\hat{R}$ is representation-finite in the sense that there are only finitely many indecomposable Cohen-Macaulay modules. \item \cite{Aus86} The Auslander algebra $\End_{\hat{R}}(\hat{S})$ (respectively, $\End_R(S)$) is isomorphic to the skew group algebra $\hat{S}*G$ (respectively, $S*G$).
+In particular, the AR quiver of $\CM(\hat{R})$ is isomorphic to the McKay quiver of $G$, which is the double of an extended Dynkin quiver $\widetilde{Q}$.
+(Note that in this case one has a triangle equivalence between the stable categories $\underline{\CM}(R)\simeq\underline{\CM}(\hat{R})$) \item \cite{Rei87,RV89,BSW10} $S*G$ is Morita-equivalent to the preprojective algebra $\Pi$ of $\widetilde{Q}$.
 Hence $k\widetilde{Q}$ is the degree zero part of a certain grading of $\Pi$. \end{itemize} In particular the equivalence \eqref{motivation} is a direct consequence of the above observations.
 Also we have the following bridge between $R$ and $kQ$, where $e$ is the idempotent of $\End_R(S)\simeq S*G$ corresponding to the summand $R$ of $S$:

 We will deal with the more general class of quotient singularities $S^G$, where $S=k[x_1,\ldots,x_d]$ and $G$ is a finite cyclic subgroup of the special linear subgroup $\SL_d(k)$ with additional conditions, where no $g\neq1$ has eigenvalue $1$.
 We will construct in Theorem~\ref{main result for singularities} a triangle equivalence